KathrynKatayama/docs.userdive.com/en/apps/devguide/sdk_mode_dev.md

 When the screen you want to take capture is shown, call the following method.

-- Call `updateScreen` to prepare for screen image capture.
+- Call `updateScreen` to prepare for screen image capture
-- Call `updateScreen` again to take screen image capture.
-(Total of two `updateScreen` is neccessary to cop .)
+- Call `updateScreen` again to take screen image capture (Total of two `updateScreen` is neccessary to cop)

 ```objective-c
 - (void)viewDidAppear:(BOOL)animated